Health Outreach, Promotion & Education (HOPE)

 Learn about the dynamics that make a presenter interesting and dynamic, common mistakes and how to avoid them along with ideas for creating presentations.

-All workshops are between 1 hour and 1 hour and 30 minutes in length.
+All programs are between 1 hour and 1 hour and 30 minutes in length.

 Request a Health Education Program